-Easy monkey bread recipe that starts with a simple homemade dough.
+Easy homemade monkey bread recipe!
+Make monkey bread from scratch in just over an hour with this recipe that uses a simple homemade dough.
 This cinnamon-crusted treat makes a delicious breakfast or dessert.

 This recipe is gooey without being wet or underdone.
 And the cinnamon-sugar crust on the bread is just plain amazing.